splunk/airport_cim_for_splunk/README.md

 # The Splunk4Airports CIM

-This CIM has been developed to. help airport users of Splunk adopt operational use cases into their Splunk environment.
+This CIM has been developed to help airport users of Splunk adopt operational use cases into their Splunk environment.

 https://ktugwell.github.io/Splunk4AirportsCIM/